Man is not sum of what he has already, but rather the sum of what he does not yet have, of what he could have.

 More Like This

-Success is not about seeking constant external recognition; it's about finding fulfillment in the process of personal growth and the journey towards your goals.
+Success is not about seeking constant external recognition; it's about finding fulfillment in the journey and savoring the process of growth and self-discovery.

-Success is not about seeking constant external recognition; it's about finding fulfillment in the process of personal growth and the journey towards your goals.
+Success is not about seeking constant external recognition; it's about finding fulfillment in the journey and savoring the process of growth and self-discovery.